Slimming Neural Networks using Adaptive Connectivity Scores: Introduction

 \section{Introduction}

-The challenge of obtaining near real-time performance, in domains like autonomous vehicle navigation~\citep{bechtel2018deeppicar,fridman2017autonomous,nurvitadhi2017can} and simultaneous machine translation~\citep{gu2016learning,jia2019direct}, constrained by the restricted availability of memory on hardware has brought increased attention to the field of deep neural network (DNN) pruning in recent years~\citep{gale2019state,liu2018rethinking}.
-The main objective of pruning is to maintain an adequate level of performance, often within a few percent of the uncompressed DNN, while only using a fraction of the memory and FLOPs consumed by the uncompressed DNN.
+Critical real-world applications like autonomous vehicle navigation~\cite{bechtel2018deeppicar,fridman2017autonomous} and simultaneous machine translation~\cite{gu2016learning,jia2019direct} demand real-time response~\cite{lin2018architectural} without any compromise in performance.
+Proposed solutions in these application domains are implicitly bound to constraints brought forward by restricted space and memory availability on custom hardware implementations.
+These factors are at odds with the general research design goal of high performance in deep neural networks (DNN), which is often achieved by increasing the overall size and capacity of the DNN.
+The trade-off between these constraints has brought increased attention to the field of DNN pruning~\cite{gale2019state,liu2018rethinking}, whose main objective is to maintain an adequate level of performance, often within a few percent of the original DNN, while only using a fraction of its memory or FLOPs.
+Of course, the adequacy of any level of performance depends on the specific application, but the general goal nevertheless remains critical.

-While each of the two main approaches to pruning, deterministic constraints on weights matrices~\citep{wen2016learning,luo2017thinet,han2015learning} and probabilistic frameworks~\citep{ganesh2020mint,dai2018compressing,luo2017entropy}, have their individual benefits, deterministic constraints on weight matrices are simple to implement and use the learned underlying structure of weight matrices while probabilistic approaches focus on the connectivity between filters and their downstream impact, they individually contain weaknesses which can be solved by the alternate method.
-Yet, there has not been a recent work that combines both approaches and improves upon prior work.
-Also, there are some practical issues prevalent among both, e.g., the labor intensive cyclical process of analyzing the sensitivity of different layers in a DNN and imposing an upper limit on pruning for each layer.
+There are two main approaches to pruning: 1) deterministic constraints on weight matrices~\cite{wen2016learning,luo2017thinet,han2015learning} and 2) probabilistic frameworks~\cite{ganesh2020mint,dai2018compressing,luo2017entropy}.
+Methods based on deterministic constraints on weight matrices are straightforward to implement and do leverage the underlying structure of the weight matrices, but they often do not account for the downstream impact of pruning filters.
+On the other hand, probabilistic frameworks focus on reducing the redundancy between layers using information theoretic measures or variational bayesian inference but are not fast or efficient at modelling the sensitivity of filters at an individual level.
+In a sense, the two types of method are converses: one's weakness is remedied by the other.
+Yet, to the best of our knowledge, there has been no recent work that combines both approaches and improves upon them.
+Further, there are many unresolved practical issues among both approaches, e.g., the labor intensive process of analyzing the sensitivity of different layers to pruning or imposing an upper limit on pruning percentage for each layer and the amount of resources and time spent in iteratively pruning DNNs.